HarshanaWAJ/Research_Project/README.md

 - **Project Description**: Our research aims to develop an integrated deep learning system for comprehensive cricket analysis.
 This system will consist of four interconnected components, each handled by a different team member, providing a holistic approach to understanding and improving cricket performance.
+Our research focuses on developing an automated system for ball tracking for detect legal illegal bawling actions, bat shot analysis, umpire decision-making, and wicket keeper reaction speed analysis, providing valuable insights and enhancing the overall standards of cricket in Sri Lanka

 ## Group Members
 - Harshana W.A.J. -IT21162350 -IT
+- Jayathilaka A.W.N.M -IT21184376 -IT